ni/measurement-plugin-labview/docs/README.md

 ## Statically registering LabVIEW measurements

-- Refer to the Static Registration of measurements Readme for statically registering measurements.
+- Refer to the Static Registration of the MeasurementLink Readme for statically registering measurements.
 - To create a LabVIEW executable refer to [Creating a LabVIEW executable for the static registration](#creating-a-labview-executable-for-static-registration) section.